spaghettidba/WorkloadTools/README.md

 If you want to compare the execution of the same workload on two different machines, you can point a first instance of SqlWorkload to your production server: SqlWorkload will analyze the workload and write the metrics to a database of your choice.
 It will also replay the workload to a test server, where you can point a second instance of SqlWorkload to obtain the same metrics.
 This second instance of SqlWorkload will not perform the replay, but it will only perform the workload analysis and write it to the same database where you stored the metrics relative to production (possibly on a different schema).

-Once you have captured and replayed the workload for a representative enough time, you can stop the two instances of SqlWorkload and analyze the data using the included PowerBI report.
+Once you have captured and replayed the workload for a representative enough time, you can stop the two instances of SqlWorkload and analyze the data using the included Workload Analyzer or PowerBI dashboard.

 ### Command line switches